 The percentage fluctuates depending on the source, but it’s never lower than 60%.
-According to a study WealthManagement.com shared in 2015, 62% of ultra-affluent next-geners surveyed said they would likely change advisors.1 That’s a significant problem considering how much wealth is at stake.
-An article in Financial Advisor projected earlier this year that Baby Boomers may pass on as much as $41 trillion to the next generation over the next 30 years.2
+According to a study WealthManagement.com shared in 2015, 62% of ultra-affluent next-geners said they would likely change advisors.1 That’s a significant problem considering how much wealth is at stake.
+An article in Financial Advisor projected that Baby Boomers may pass on as much as $41 trillion to the next generation over the next 30 years.2

 Engage them as early as you can.
 Even if they’re too young to understand what you’re helping their parents with, it’s not too early to develop a rapport.
 Host family events like a picnic or an easy hike.
 This will give them a sense of familiarity with you in a kid-friendly setting.
 These early impressions are important, so make the effort to involve them some in the conversation.

 Involve them in planning.
 Your clients have agreed it’s time for their kids to have a seat at the table.
 This is where the fun begins.
 Now, you get to introduce them to the legacy planning tool that houses your clients’ entire estate.
 You’ve been working with your clients to get all of their assets accounted for and organized.
-There’s a sound financial plan in place, and you’ve captured family traditions, stories, and memories that they want to pass down.
+There’s a sound financial plan in place.
+In addition, you’ve captured family traditions, stories, and memories that they want to pass down.
 You’ve also proposed a secure yet easy-to-access spot in the cloud to store all of this.

 Because you’re using a technological solution such as LegacyShield instead of file folders, your clients’ children are going to be more engaged.
 Access from anywhere, anytime?
 Now, you’re speaking their language.
 Take them through the account, and explain all of the pieces of the plan to them.
 You’ll be able to define any financial concepts or terminology they don’t understand, and their parents will be able to explain their motivation for creating the plan and the values it supports, e.g., the portion of the estate that’s earmarked for a charity that’s meaningful to the family.
 They’ll also be able to see how easy it is to access all of this information down the road when it becomes necessary.